 - have NO cost associated with using ZOOM (the mobile app is free)

-- ZOOM is available on a laptop or desktop via the internet browser (Best browsers: Chrome, Firefox, or MicroSoft Edge)
+- ZOOM is available on laptop or desktop via internet browser

 - ZOOM is cloud based but may require you “run” the application on your computer - it is safe and does not require hard drive space